biprajit163/dummy-chat/README.md

 # Dummy Chat
-Make a chat app with Websockets, React, and Typescript.
-Use Firebase as the database and for user login.
+Make a chat app with React, Typescript, and Firebase.